Employer Pushing for Track 2 Reintegration

 WIA assessment

-If no work has been found after two years of illness, the WIA assessment follows.
+If no work has been found after two years of sick leave, the WIA assessment follows.
 The UWV assesses your incapacity for work and right to benefits.

 2